HOLIDAY HOURS: WE WILL BE CLOSED DECEMBER 24, 25, AND 26, AND JANUARY 1.

 After the war, he returned to Tillsonburg where he worked as a carpenter, got married and raised a family of four spirited boys.

-The youngest of those boys, Bill, is the founder of William Wood-Write.
+The youngest of those boys, Bill, is the founder of William Wood-Write and co-owns the business today with his daughters.
 When we mark Remembrance Day, we honour the memory of our father and grandfather and give thanks to all veterans for their service to our country.